 By Sandra Zawalski, MSN, RN, CRRN, CCM, ABDA, MSCC

-Bio Sandra Zawalski, MSN, RN, CRRN, CCM, ABDA, MSCC, is a registered nurse with almost 40 years of experience in a variety of clinical settings that include orthopedics, brain injury rehab and neonatal intensive care.
-Currently employed by MCG Health, she has extensive experience in case management for payers and providers holding leadership positions in each, as well has owning her own case management consulting business.
-Sandra has a master’s in nursing, is a board-certified case manager through CCMC, certified rehabilitation nurse, certified as a Medicare set aside consultant, a member of the American Board of Disability Analysts and a designated ATD Master Trainer.
-She has published numerous articles in case management professional journals and is a regular contributor to CMSA Today and was a regular contributor for Just Begin magazine.
+Bio: Sandra is a registered nurse with almost 40 years of experience in a variety of clinical settings that includes orthopedics, brain injury rehab and neonatal intensive care.
+There is extensive experience in case management for payers and providers holding leadership positions in each, as well has owning her own consulting business.
+She has a Master’s in Nursing with a focus on education, is a board-certified case manager, certified rehabilitation nurse, certified as a Medicare Set Aside Consultant, a member of the American Board of Disability Analysts and a designated ATD Master Trainer.
+Sandra has published numerous articles in case management professional journals, is a regular contributor to CMSA Today and was a regular contributor for Just Begin magazine.
 Sandra is a former commissioner for CCMC, a former chair and has had the privilege of speaking at national conferences including CMSA and CCMC’s New World Symposium as well as a certified Cert 360 facilitator for CCMC.
 Sandra’s current position is a Principal Clinical Educator with MCG.